ccsyd/CC_SYD_02_OculusRift/slides.md

 ---

-class: center
+class: center middle

 # Oculus Rift in OpenFrameworks

 # Matt Ebb

-- VR in general
-- Rift in OpenFrameworks
-- Examples
+???

+- Some background on me and how I got involved with this

 ---
+background-image: url(images/matt_fx.jpg)

 ???

-- Some background on me and how I got involved with this
 - Unlike others, I'm not using openFrameworks on a day to day basis
 - day job doing visual effects for films, currently working at AL
 - however it does involve quite a bit of creative coding, in other contexts